What is a good project summary for NEAR?

 - Getting slashed.
 Otherwise a validator will remain a validator indefinitely.

 Validator election happens in epochs.
-The Nightshade whitepaper introduces epochs this way: "the maintenance of the network is done in epochs, where an epoch is a period of time on the order of days."
+The Nightshade whitepaper introduces epochs this way: "the maintenance of the network is done in epochs" where an epoch is a period of time on the order of half a day.

 At the beginning of each epoch, some computation produces a list of validators for the very next epoch.